 Individuals who have not been denied admission to the School of Education and who do not wish to enroll in a cohort or field-based program may enroll for graduate courses as students-at-large with the permission of the associate dean of graduate studies and upon verification of completed undergraduate work by the Graduate Admission Office.
 Courses taken in this capacity do not guarantee admission into a graduate program.
 However, appropriate courses (a maximum of 12 credits) may be applied to a graduate program.

 Courses completed five or more years prior to admission will not be accepted for degree requirements.
 Request for transfer of credit must be submitted to the advisors upon admission to the program.
 Students interested in enrolling in a cohort program or the field-based programs may not register in courses as students-at-large.
 Once admitted to the School of Education graduate students may not take any courses required for the program or the degree

 Individuals seeking a master's degree with Type 09 certification in secondary education at the School of Education must have a degree in the subject are of certification or must have completed required course work developed for them by the Office of Teacher Education.
 Graduate students seeking secondary certification must also pass the Illinois content area test before being fully admitted to the School of Education.
 Transcripts of all students seeking secondary certification will be reviewed to make sure that the undergraduate coursework meets the standards.
 Additional coursework will be recommended to ensure that the candidate meets the state and professional standards.

-All graduate students seeking certification in elementary, secondary, early childhood and multicategorical special education must pass the Illinois test of basic skills or the test of academic proficieny as an admission requirement.
+All graduate students seeking certification in elementary, secondary, early childhood and multicategorical special education must pass the Illinois test of basic skills or the test of academic proficieny or submit an ACT score of 22 or above (including writing) as an admission requirement.